Major Events & Jewish Feasts in Revelation

 God's full wrath on the unrepentant

-After the 6th Trumpet, no one is left who will repent (9:20).
-When the Vials of God's full anger are poured out, by the time of the 4th Vial, in 16:11, it is clear that all who remain are unrepentant.
+After the 6th Trumpet, no one is else will repent (9:20).
+When the 7th Trumpet blows and the repentent are taken up (the grain harvest), the Vials of God's full anger are then poured out.
+By the time of the 4th Vial, in 16:11, it is clear that all who remain are unrepentant.

 Third Fall Feast